SoonbeomChoi/BEGANSing/README.md

 - g2p/korean_g2p.py from https://github.com/scarletcho/KoG2P

 # To Do
-- To upload pre-trained model and publish pre-trained model to torchhub.
+- To update pre-trained model and publish pre-trained model to torchhub.
 - To offer English based text interface for non-Korean speakers.
 - To open the dataset used in the paper.